 For event marketers, there’s considerable promise in the areas of design and collaboration.
 Imagine designing a trade show or pop-up experience and being able to explore and perfect the concept as if it were right in front of you in three dimensions.

 Freed from the physical constraints (and costs) of exhibition space, a manufacturer of large goods — e.g., Airstream trailers — could allow customers to explore their entire product line in a fraction of the space normally required.

 Navigating the Market

 Do large trade shows and museums (or IKEAs) ever feel like they’re designed to get you lost?
-Experiential marketers could use mixed reality as a means to provide wayfinding to and within their exhibits.
+Experiential marketers can use mixed reality as a means to provide wayfinding to and within their exhibits.
 At this year’s Adobe Summit, the company plans to unveil some accelerated mixed reality offerings.
-Among them, Adobe will share ways to create zones within an interactive map wherein customers “can walk up to a bookstore and see custom promotional offers as AR objects,” which can be redeemed on the spot through a digital wallet according.
+Among them, Adobe will share ways to create zones within an interactive map so that customers “can walk up to a bookstore and see custom promotional offers as AR objects,” which can be redeemed on the spot through a digital wallet according.

 These smart uses aside, there is still a sense that augmented reality is lagging behind predictions.
 One simple reason: cost.
 Budget is one of the biggest barriers to entry for companies going into experiential marketing, and the startup costs for AR can seem prohibitive.
-However, factoring in the potential savings in drayage and storage, as well as the ability to update content on the fly, the investment may prove to be a cost saver.
+However, factoring in the potential savings in drayage and storage, as well as the ability to update content on the fly, the investment may in fact prove to be a cost saver.

 Does augmented reality make sense for your experiential marketing campaigns?
 Ask yourself these two questions: 1.
 Does it provide true utility to your customer?
 And, perhaps even more importantly, 2.
 Is it fun?
 If you don’t yet see the value in part two, try joining the 1 billion people out there stalking the wild Jigglypuff.